telnetning/CodeEnglish/README.md

 #### rigorous

 <pre>
-...the goal is instead a rigorous proof that a program produces the right result for all possible inputs.
+...the goal is instead a <b>rigorous</b> proof that a program produces the right result for all possible inputs.

 src: <a href="https://docs.python.org/2/howto/functional.html">python doc/Function Programming HOWTO</a>